Dinosaur National Monument Compendium of Regulations

 (e) Monument residents may keep pets in accordance with the Dinosaur National Monument Pet Policy and in full compliance with applicable regulations.

 Determination: These regulations are not intended to restrict pets from the monument but rather to enhance the natural experience of all visitors.
 Pets are natural predators and their scent alone may scare wild animals into hiding places.
 Pet excrement contributes to sanitation problems in visitor use areas and may contribute to transmission of wildlife diseases.
+Pets are prohibited from being inside Josie’s Cabin to protect the interior structure from damage caused by clawing or chewing left by curious pets alerted to rodent activity.
 During warm temperatures, pets have been left unattended and tied to objects in monument campgrounds and visitor center parking areas.
 Unattended pets have barked at and bitten other park visitors and are frequently public safety hazards.
 We recommend that a member of the group stay with the pet while the rest of the group sees the visitor center exhibits.
 Keeping a pet in an unattended vehicle during high temperatures can result in the death of the animal.
-Specially trained service dogs fall under provisions of the Americans with Disabilities Act (ADA) and are permitted to accompany people with disabilities in all areas where members of the public are allowed to go.
+Specially trained service animals fall under provisions of the Americans with Disabilities Act (ADA) and are permitted to accompany people with disabilities in all areas where members of the public are allowed to go.

 HORSES AND PACK ANIMALS - 36 CFR §2.16